cameroncf/cameronchildress.com/content/resume/index.md

 Was **ERP System Integration Consultant** at Biolab, a company well known for making swimming pool chemicals.

-- Assisted existing software development team in rewriting parts of it's ERP (Enterprise Resource Planning) System.
+- Assisted existing software development team in rewriting parts of its ERP (Enterprise Resource Planning) System.
-- Reverse engineered and rewrote significant portions of shipping and distributions systems to work within existing ERP ecosystem.
+- Reverse engineered and rewrote significant portions of shipping and distribution systems to work within existing ERP ecosystem.
 - Led various performance and process improvements within IT organization.

 ### elliptIQ